Writers Write is your one-stop resource for writers. In this post, we write about how to write great dialogue.

 One way is to read a variety of novels published in the last 10 years.
 Examine the dialogue.
 Good authors only include what is necessary for the story.
 Sometimes this means dialogue has been pared down to the minimum, but this is necessary.

-Authors should remember that there are three reasons for including dialogue in a novel.
+Authors should remember that there are three reasons for including dialogue in a novel:

 - Dialogue should move a plot forward.
 Let your characters talk about plans, actions, and consequences.
 Let them give instructions and make introductions.
+Dialogue allows us to introduce conflict into scenes.

 - Dialogue should reveal character.
 Every word your character uses shows the sort of person he or she is.